tracykteal/gapminder-spreadsheet-1/03-dates-as-data.md

 #### Challenge: pulling month, day and year out of dates ####

-- In the `dates` tab of your Excel file you have the data from 2014 plot 3.
-There's a `Date collected` column.
+- In the `population` tab of your Excel file you have the data for population.
+There's a `Date data collected` column.
 - Let’s extract month and year from the dates to new columns.
 For this we can use the built in Excel functions

 ```